tyleroneil72/web-voyager/README.md

 - CI/CD Implementation: Web Voyager implements CI/CD with GitHub Actions, automating the deployment process so that updates are smoothly transitioned into production following changes to the main branch.

+- Logging: The platform incorporates logging with Serilog, enhancing the monitoring capabilities by providing detailed insights and real-time diagnostics of the system’s performance and issues.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.